 Occupation therapy assistants generally work 40 hours a week.
 They often have to work evenings, weekends and holidays as most therapist offices are open late to match clients’ schedules.

 The mean annual occupational therapy assistant salary is $53,090.
-The mean salary is calculated by adding all the wages within the occupation and divid that value by the total number of employees.
 The lowest 10% of occupational therapy assistant salaries are less than $32,970.
 The top 10% of occupational therapy assistant salaries reach more than $73,120.

 Occupation Therapy Assistant Salary: Quick Summary

 |2012 Mean Salary||$53,090 per year